 It turns out that all my questions were answered, all my misgivings were unfounded, and I had one of the most unforgettable experiences of my life.

 Arriving at the Retreat Center

 On the day the retreat started, I had until 6 pm to arrive and get my tent set up.
 Because of my ambivalence, I waited until early afternoon to leave home and travel to the retreat center.
 It was a journey over mountains and along back roads to a secluded place in the forest.
 I pulled into the parking area and a guide showed me to my tent platform.
-I'm an experienced camper (also a meditative activity) and quickly set up my tent, sleeping pad and a tarp in case of rain.
+I'm an experienced camper (also a meditative activity) and quickly set up my tent, sleeping pad, and tarp in case of rain.